 If you are on the autism spectrum, or your child is on the spectrum, it’s likely that you incur some costs that neurotypical people simply don’t.
 There may be therapies, adaptive equipment, nutritional supplements or even legal fees related to autism that end up in your budget.

-I was incredibly psyched when an advisor let me know Pennsylvania was rolling out theirs last year.
+I was psyched when an advisor let me know Pennsylvania was rolling out theirs a few years ago.
 Since PA is the state I’m most familiar with, the PA ABLE account will be the one we dissect today, but other states have similar options.
 You can view them at the end of this article.

 What is an ABLE account?

 Families are also able to save for their minor children in this way, or through a power of attorney if their child is an adult in need of assistance.

-ABLE accounts are 529 accounts, which means that most of the time the money you put in them is invested.
+ABLE accounts are 529 accounts.
 If you’re familiar with these accounts for college savings, it’s a very similar thing except the scope of qualified expenses extends beyond just post-secondary education.

-ABLE accounts are also advantageous because they don’t count against many state or federal programs that require asset tests, allowing people on the spectrum to save for future costs without worrying about losing their healthcare or other necessities.
+ABLE accounts are also advantageous because they don’t count against many state or federal programs that require asset tests, allowing the disability community to save for future costs without worrying about losing their healthcare or other necessities.

 How do you qualify for an ABLE account?

 If it’s too high, you don’t get the SSI payments.
 But SSI confirms you have a disability so you can get state-sponsored insurance.

-If your autism has been confirmed by SSI, you qualify.
 Other ways you can qualify are through entitlement to SSDI or a signed confirmation of disability from a physician.
-They must also certify that you received your diagnosis before age 26.
+They must also certify that you were disabled before age 26.

 What is a qualified expense for an ABLE account?